-Cross Hatching is a shading technique where you create two sets or more of lines that intersect each other to create shadows.
+Cross Hatching is a shading technique where you create two sets or more of lines that intersect each other to create drawings of shadows.

 This is one of the most used techniques in shading.
 Mostly because it works perfectly and, well, it’s fun!